junxit/us-congress-bills-113/metadata.md

 - 2013-03-11 — Placed on the Union Calendar, Calendar No. 8.
 - 2013-03-11 — Reported by the Committee on Ways and Means.
 H. Rept.
 113-13, Part I.
 - 2013-03-11 — Reported by the Committee on Ways and Means.
 H. Rept.
 113-13, Part I.
+- 2013-03-12 — Rules Committee Resolution H. Res.
+107 Reported to House.
+Rule provides for consideration of H.R.
+890 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.
+All points of order against consideration of the bill are waived.
+An amendment in the nature of a substitute consisting of the text of Rules Committee Print 113-3 shall be considered as adopted.
+All points of order against provisions in the bill, as amended, are waived.
+- 2013-03-13 — Considered under the provisions of rule H. Res.
+107. (consideration: CR H1373-1384)
+- 2013-03-13 — DEBATE - The House proceeded with 10 minutes of debate on the motion to recommit with instructions.
+The instructions in the motion seek to add a section to provide that any State receiving TANF funding is required to provide assistance to specific groups named in the amendment.
+- 2013-03-13 — DEBATE - The House proceeded with one hour of debate on H.R.
+890.
+- 2013-03-13 — House amendment offered
+- 2013-03-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2013-03-13 — Mr. Enyart moved to recommit with instructions to Ways and Means. (consideration: CR H1382-1384; text: CR H1382)
+- 2013-03-13 — On motion to recommit with instructions Failed by the Yeas and Nays: 199 - 230 (Roll no. 67).
+- 2013-03-13 — On passage Passed by recorded vote: 246 - 181 (Roll no. 68). (text: CR H1373)
+- 2013-03-13 — Passed/agreed to in House: On passage Passed by recorded vote: 246 - 181 (Roll no. 68).(text: CR H1373)
+- 2013-03-13 — Rule H. Res.
+107 passed House.
+- 2013-03-13 — Rule provides for consideration of H.R.
+890 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.
+All points of order against consideration of the bill are waived.
+An amendment in the nature of a substitute consisting of the text of Rules Committee Print 113-3 shall be considered as adopted.
+All points of order against provisions in the bill, as amended, are waived.
+- 2013-03-13 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H1383)
+- 2013-03-13 — The previous question was ordered pursuant to the rule. (consideration: CR H1382)